iwan0129/Killing-Floor-2-FOV-Changer/README.md

 ## Usage

-Start the program and wait for it to finish it's execution.
+Start the program.
+Enter 1 for WideFOV or 2 for NarrowFOV

 ## Roadmap